-Car seats and cribs must have the owner manual attached (zip-loc bag taped to it works well), and must be checked for recalls with the Consumer Safety Commission.
+Car seats, pack ‘n plays and cribs must have the owner manual attached (zip-loc bag secured with a zip tie to it works well), and must be checked for recalls with the Consumer Safety Commission.

 We do not accept car seats that are older than 4 years, or cribs that are manufactured before June 2011.

 Your description must include the brand name and a description of your items.
 We will not accept any items with tags that are generic, such as “clothing”, or “toy”.
 Make sure sets are properly labeled with the number of items, e.g. “Gymboree pant/shirt set, blue w/stripes”.